 6. Ultralight Down Jacket

 If your backpacker doesn’t already have an ultralight down jacket — and odds are, he or she does not — a down jacket makes a fantastic backpacking gift.
 Why?
 First, they’re ultralight.
 You can easily find one for under 10 ounces.
 Second, they’re ultra packable.
 You can compress a down jacket into a tiny ball and forget that it’s in your backpack — until you need it.
 One more morning in early August, in an area at 7,000 feet up in a spot that’s usually pretty warm, the mornings were brutally cold.
 We had three grown men trying to wear their sleeping bags outside in the morning, trying to stay warm.
 We would have appreciated a down jacket right then.
 Meanwhile, down jackets look great, work for other outdoor pursuits, and will be used by most any backpacker who heads out in late summer and early fall to any high-mountain trail.
-Check out our lightweight down jacket gear guide for more detail, or just pick one of the three below that fits your price range.
+Check out our comprehensive best down jacket gear guide for more detail, or just pick one of the three below that fits your price range.

 - Cabela’s Northport Down — great entry-level option at a compelling price

 - L.L.Bean Ultralight Down Sweater — comes with L.L.Bean’s legendary customer satisfaction guarantee